 Information needed for the structuring, such as the underlying investor base, was collected early in the process.
 Due to the highly confidential nature of the investor base, KPMG served also as a black box to shelter such confidential information from insight by different private equity funds involved as co-investors.
 KPMG developed an anonymous sample for an analysis of the potential tax implications in the jurisdictions where the investors reside, covering more than 80 percent of the investor base.

-The professionals of M&A Tax involved were able to make a valuable contribution to the overall success of the transaction because they understand how tax affects transactions across the world, were able to spot the opportunities and pitfalls and to develop an appropriate investment structure that accommodated the structuring needs identified.
+The professionals of Deal Advisory, M&A Tax involved were able to make a valuable contribution to the overall success of the transaction because they understand how tax affects transactions across the world, were able to spot the opportunities and pitfalls and to develop an appropriate investment structure that accommodated the structuring needs identified.

-The multinational team of M&A Tax delivered value that allowed the client’s prompt execution to seize the opportunity and avoid detrimental tax effects, such as tax leakage and dry income issues, for the investors.
+The multinational team of Deal Advisory, M&A Tax delivered value that allowed the client’s prompt execution to seize the opportunity and avoid detrimental tax effects, such as tax leakage and dry income issues, for the investors.